adamheins/xacrodoc/README.md

 # provide directories in which to look for packages referenced in
 # input.urdf.xacro (-d flag is needed before each one to disambiguate from
+# substitution arguments); a common usecase would be providing the path to
-# substitution arguments)
+# catkin workspaces
 xacrodoc input.urdf.xacro -d ~/my_pkg_dir -d ~/my_other_pkg_dir

+# alternatively, package name/path mappings can be directly supplied using the
+# -p flag; := is used to separate the name and path:
+xacrodoc input.urdf.xacro -p my_pkg:=~/path/to/my_pkg -p other_pkg:=/home/foo/packages/other_pkg

-# substitution arguments use := notation, like xacro
+# substitution arguments also use := notation, like xacro
 xacrodoc input.urdf.xacro mass:=1

 # convert to MJCF (requires Mujoco)